This post may contain affiliate links. Please read our disclosure policy.

 • All-purpose flour – Swap in a measure-for-measure gluten-free flour substitute to make these waffles gluten-free.

-• Brown sugar – Both light or dark brown will work here.
+• Brown sugar – Both light and dark brown will work here.

 • Eggs – Here’s the best way to crack eggs.